Research

 Many studies have confirmed the impact of VbE.
 Below are some illustrations of benefits, and a summary of major independent research carried out in 2009.

-Neil Hawkes original thesis
+Neil Hawkes Original Thesis

 VbE was researched and developed by Dr Neil Hawkes in the 1990s and 2000s.
 We have since summarised his original research findings.